jcagarcia/ngLoupeField/README.md

 ## Usage

-If you want a loupe field on your AngularJS application, you can just use the tag `<ng-loupe-field>` tag in your HTML adding some necessary parameters.
+If you want a loupe field on your AngularJS application, you can just use `<ng-loupe-field>` tag in your HTML adding some necessary parameters.

 ### Attributes